CONTRACTUAL CAPACITY OF GOVERNMENT AGENCIES IN NIGERIA

 Government agencies in the context of this article include governments, departments, ministries, committees, agencies, boards, sub-committees, officials, and servants.

-Some government agencies may be temporary or permanent organizations in public administration, established by a legislation or pursuant to executive or statutory powers
+Some government agencies may be temporary or permanent organizations in public administration, established by legislation or under executive or statutory powers

-Any B2G contracting with government agencies established by legislation is not likely to run into difficulties given that legislation creating any such government agencies are nearly always in public domain.
+Any B2G contracting with government agencies established by the legislation is not likely to run into difficulties given that legislation creating any such government agencies is nearly always in the public domain.

-Due diligence in respect of any other government agencies not created by legislation are more or less cumbersome.
+Due diligence in respect of any other government agencies not created by legislation is more or less cumbersome.

-A critical due diligence guide for any B2G contracting with government agencies created by executive orders would be the relevant state or national gazette.
+The relevant state or national gazette would be a critical due diligence guide for any B2G contracting with government agencies created by executive orders.

-Section 95(2), Enugu State Contract Law, provides that the authority of a servant or agent is ostensible when the servant or agent though not in fact so authorized, has been held out by the master or principal, as the case may be, or by someone, having authority to do so.
+Section 95(2), Enugu State Contract Law, provides that the authority of a servant or agent is ostensible when the servant or agent, though not so authorized, has been held out by the master or principal, as the case may be, or by someone, having authority to do so.

 Section 91(2), Enugu State Contract Law, binds the State to a contract made on its behalf by its servants or agents where such contract is within the authority, actual or ostensible, of such servant or agent.

-In our view, s.91(2) states that any government agencies must act within the authority and power conferred on it by Gazette that created it, if a child of executive powers or by the enabling legislation that include subsidiary legislation.
+In our view, s.91(2) states that any government agency must act within the authority and power conferred on it by the Gazette that created it if a child of executive powers or by the enabling legislation that includes subsidiary legislation.

-Any person or public body, expressly or impliedly, given powers or duties for public purposes, has no capacity to make any contract which is incompatible with the due exercise of its powers or the due discharge of its duties (s.92, Enugu State Contract law).
+Any person or public body, expressly or impliedly, given powers or duties for public purposes cannot make any contract incompatible with the due exercise of its powers or the due discharge of its duties (s.92, Enugu State Contract law).

-Due process is a procedural requirement and its breach will vitiate contractual bindingness on any government agencies or the state.
-A commercial lawyer is better suited to assist a B2G vendor with due diligence in respect of actual or ostensible authority and capacity of government agencies.
+Due process is a procedural requirement, and its breach will vitiate contractual bindingness on any government agencies or the state.
+A commercial lawyer is better suited to assist a B2G vendor with due diligence regarding actual or ostensible authority and capacity of government agencies.

-Contracting with government agencies outside its scope of authority, are generally considered by Nigerian Courts as null and void or not binding on the government agencies.
+Contracting with government agencies outside its scope of authority is generally considered by Nigerian Courts as null and void or not binding on the government agencies.

-Nigeria’s apex court in Knight Frank & Rutley Nigeria Limited v.
+Nigeria’s Apex Court in Knight Frank & Rutley Nigeria Limited v.
 Attorney General of Kano State (1998) 7 NWLR (Pt.
-556) refused to apply equitable estoppel in spite of the fact that Knight Frank & Rutley Nigeria Limited had relied on Kano State government official’s promise to its detriment.
+556) refused to apply equitable estoppel even though Knight Frank & Rutley Nigeria Limited had relied on Kano State government official’s promise to its detriment.

 CONCLUSION